View Angeline Cooper's Obituary on www.swtimes.com/ and share memories

 Angeline Cooper

+She is survived by her husband of 27 years, Jackie Cooper; daughters, Treasure Cooper, China Cooper and Paris Star Cooper; son, Jackie Cooper; sisters, Molly Stanley, Tilly Ward, Carrie Sue Ward and Katherine Harrison; brothers, Barney Harrison, Johnny Harrison, LeRoy Harrison, Michael Ward and Louie Ward; grandchildren, Chevy Harrison and Hezekiah Cooper; and numerous nieces, nephews, other relatives, and loved ones.

+Angeline was preceded in death by her parents; Johnny and Myrtle Harrison; and granddaughter, Italy Cooper.

 Funeral service will be 11 a.m.
-Monday at Mallory-Martin Funeral Home Chapel in Spiro with burial at Forest Park Cemetery in Fort Smith.
+Monday, June 3, 2019, at Mallory-Martin Funeral Home Chapel in Spiro with the Rev. Howard Jeffery officiating.
+Burial will follow at Forest Park Cemetery in Fort Smith, under the direction of Mallory-Martin Funeral Home in Spiro.

-She is survived by her husband, Jackie; three daughters, Treasure, China and Paris Cooper; a son, Jackie Cooper; four sisters, Molly Stanley, Tilly and Carrie Ward and Katherine Harrison; five brothers, Barney, Johnny and LeRoy Harrison and Michael and Louie Ward; and two grandchildren.